Celtics–Lakers rivalry: 1990s: Lull and rebuilding

 During the 1990s, only the Lakers made an appearance in the NBA Finals, losing to Michael Jordan and the Chicago Bulls in 1991, the first championship in the Bulls' dynasty.
 This would prove to be a defining moment of the NBA, a changing of the old guard as the Lakers and Celtics fell into mediocrity, while the Bulls won six titles led by Jordan and coach Phil Jackson, who would cement their respective reputations as the greatest player and coach in NBA history.
 Both teams also faced setbacks in the form of personal misfortune.
 On November 7, 1991, Johnson announced he had tested positive for HIV and would retire immediately.
 Celtics star Reggie Lewis died of a heart attack in his prime in 1993, further marring the team in tragedy since second overall pick Len Bias died of a drug overdose two days after he was drafted in 1986.
 In 1994, neither the Lakers nor the Celtics made the playoffs, marking the first time in the history of the NBA that both teams missed the playoffs in the same season.

+One of the more notable moments during this period came on January 20, 1995, when Lakers guard Nick Van Exel hit a game-winning three-point shot at the buzzer to defeat the Celtics 120–118 in the two teams' final meeting at the Boston Garden.

 However, the Lakers began the rebuilding process in 1996 by trading for Kobe Bryant, who was drafted from high school that year by the Charlotte Hornets.
 That same year, the Lakers signed Shaquille O'Neal.
+En route to a franchise-worst 15–67 season, one of the Celtics' rare victories on the season came on November 27, 1996, when they defeated the Lakers 110–94 at the new FleetCenter.
+Bryant scored two points off the bench in his first visit to Boston.

-Meanwhile, in 1998, the Celtics drafted Paul Pierce, a native of Inglewood, California who had grown up as a Lakers fan.
+In 1998, the Celtics drafted Paul Pierce, a native of Inglewood, California who had grown up as a Lakers fan.
 The following year, in 1999, Phil Jackson joined the Lakers as head coach.